bpetetot/conference-hall-beta/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ✨ Feature request
-about: Suggest an idea for Conference Hall
+about: Suggest new feature for Conference Hall
-title: ''
 labels: "\U0001F4A1Idea"
-assignees: ''

 ---

-**Description.**
+**Description**

-A clear and concise description of what the new feature is.
+_A clear and concise description of what the new feature is._

 **Additional context**

-Add any other context or screenshots about the feature request here.
+_Add any other context or screenshots about the feature request here._